A Discussion with Sister Jean Pruitt, Maryknoll Sisters

 How many Maryknoll sisters are there now?

-There are under 500, and the average age is 87!
-As Molly was prophetic in her time, the present community are already looking at Religious Life in the 21st Century.
+There are under 500, and the average age is 87 years old!
+As Molly was prophetic in her time, the present community are already looking at religious life in the twenty-first century.
 A time for refounding?
 The Maryknoll Sisters of St. Dominic, Inc. was the first U.S.-based congregation of women religious dedicated to foreign mission.
 It was founded in 1912 by Mary Josephine “Molly” Rogers, a graduate of Smith College.
-The headquarters are in Ossining, NY.
+The headquarters are in Ossining, New York.